-Expansion of water storage
+Expansion of balancing lake

 De Onlanden is a nature reserve that also helps to collect water.
 When there is heavy rainfall in the Kop van Drenthe region, the water flows to De Onlanden.
 Climate change has led to more frequent and heavier rainfall.
 This means that more space is needed to store water.